conranpearce/light-dark-mode/README.md

 ## Deployment

-Netlify has been linked to the GitHub repository to be able to have live sites up to date with the code being committed.
+Netlify has been linked to the GitHub repository to be able to have a live site up to date with the code being committed.

 Production branch hosted using Netlify live site at https://conranpearce-light-dark.netlify.app/